SparkyLinux is experiencing growing pains. You could say that this very capable Linux distribution was just too much of a great thing to last.

 The combination makes Sparky Linux 4.8 sleek and modern.
 It also makes it fast and functional.

-Work in Progress I have followed SparkyLinux’s development over the years.
+I have followed SparkyLinux’s development over the years.
 Describing it as a “lightweight distro” can be misleading.
 This distro is modern.
 It runs the latest releases of the leading open source powerhouse applications.
 However, calling it “modern” also can be as misleading.
 Both terms often are misunderstood.

 Under the hood, the Linux components are up to date and, in some cases, forward-looking.
 However, in order to run on older equipment, SparkyLinux forgoes the eye candy that the resource-intensive desktop environments employ.